thosgood/this-weeks-finds/markdown/251-300/week281.md

 In ["Week 232"](#week232), I explained how gravity in 3d spacetime automatically contains within it a theory of point particles, and how a 4d analogue of 3d gravity automatically contains within it a theory of string-like objects.
-This 4d theory is called BF theory.
+This 4d theory is called $BF$ theory.
 Like 3d gravity, it describes a world where spacetime is flat.
 So, it's boring compared to full-fledged 4d gravity - so boring that we can understand it much better!
 In particular, unlike 4d gravity, we understand a lot about what happens when you take quantum mechanics into account in 4d BF theory.

-But when you remove a surface from spacetime in 4d BF theory, it springs to life!
+But when you remove a surface from spacetime in 4d $BF$ theory, it springs to life!
 In particular, the surface acts a bit like the worldsheet of a string.
 It doesn't behave like the strings in ordinary string theory.
 But Winston Fairbairn has been thinking about this a lot:

-17) Winston J. Fairbairn and Alejandro Perez, Extended matter coupled to BF theory, Phys.
+17) Winston J. Fairbairn and Alejandro Perez, Extended matter coupled to $BF$ theory, Phys.
 Rev. D78:024013, 2008.
 Also available as [`arXiv:0709.4235`](http://arxiv.org/abs/0709.4235).

 18) Winston J. Fairbairn, On gravitational defects, particles and